-- 9. The agreed audit fee for the 2019/20 audit is £1,920 (2018/19 £1,880).
-In determining the audit fee, we have taken account of the risk exposure of the organisation and the planned management assurances in place. - 10.
+- 11. The agreed audit fee is £1,960 (2019/20 £1,920).
+In determining the audit fee, we have taken account of the risk exposure of the organisation, the planned management assurances in place. - 12.
 Where our audit cannot proceed as planned through, for example, late receipt of unaudited annual accounts, a supplementary fee may be levied.
 An additional fee may also be required in relation to any work or other significant exercises out with our planned audit activity.

-Exhibit 2 2019/20 Audit outputs
+Exhibit 2 2020/21 Audit outputs

-Audit Output Target date CVLDJC meeting

-Annual Audit Report 30 September 7 September

-Independent Auditor's Report 30 September 7 September
+Audit Output Target date Joint Committee Date Annual Audit Report 31 October 13 September Independent Auditor's Report 31 October 13 September

-The target dates included are those specified in Audit Scotland's Planning Guidance 2019/20.
+The target dates included are those specified in Audit Scotland's Planning Guidance 2020/21.
 The CVLDJC meeting date is the earliest opportunity to present the report to the Joint Committee given the infrequency of its meetings.